How to Keep Your Legal Bill Down

 - Answer exactly the questions your lawyer asks during your meetings.
 If you are telling a story and your attorney asks you to pause and discuss one aspect in greater detail, then do so.
 Lawyers are trained to identify issues from conversations with clients, so if your attorney is asking you to talk about one particular thing, it is probably important.
 Answering questions directly also saves time.

 Learn more about how Doucet & Associates Co., L.P.A. can provide you legal advice, draft better contracts, negotiate on your behalf, or help you though the challenges of litigation.
+Learn about our lawyers.

 Call us today at (614) 944-5219 to schedule your one-hour consultation (subject to conflict check and practice area).